Flu and Cold Treatment Specialist in Wylie, TX

 The majority of cold and flu symptoms are the same.
 However, there can be key differences in how the symptoms develop and progress with each illness.

-With that in mind, some common symptoms of both cold and flu include sneezing, cough, nose congestion, sore throat, fatigue, muscle aches, and weakness.
+With that in mind, some common cold and flu symptoms include sneezing, cough, nose congestion, sore throat, fatigue, muscle aches, and weakness.
 Other flu symptoms that only rarely occur with the cold include fever, chills, and headaches.